wavefrontHQ/docs/pages/doc/integrations_wavefront_usage.md

 ## Predefined Alerts for the Integration

 The Wavefront Usage integration provides the following monitoring alerts.
-These alerts are predefined, no additional setup is required.
+These alerts are predefined and no additional setup is required.
 You can [create additional alerts](alerts.html#creating-an-alert) from the **Alerts** browser or from charts in the Wavefront UI.

 <table>
 <tbody>